Fort Meade, Florida

 Fort Meade is a city in Polk County, Florida, United States.
-As of 2020, the population recorded by the U.S. Census Bureau is 5,100.
+As of the 2020 census, Fort Meade had a population of 5,100.
 It is part of the Lakeland-Winter Haven Metropolitan Statistical Area.

 The city was named for George Meade, at the time an Army lieutenant serving in Florida following the Second Seminole War.
 Fort Meade is home to Fort Meade Middle-Senior High School, several historic buildings, and Streamsong resort.
 The area is popular with kayakers and canoers.